WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

 (fof_csv.png)

 However, not all tables are this simple.
 What if the table has cells that are merged, as is common in multi-level column titles?
 Take the first table on [this page](https://www.ssa.gov/policy/docs/statcomps/supplement/2015/5h.html) for example.
-It has a hierarchical column title strucuture, with headers and subheaders.
+It has a hierarchical column title strucuture, with complicated relationships between headers, subheaders, and even sub-subheaders.

 (ssa.png)